JimTheScientist/av-protocol-converter/README.md

 # av-protocol-converter

+## Overview
 Converts Audio/Visual signals on devices to different network and driver protocols.

-Mostly focused on USB and networking protocols for DMX devices.
+Currently, development is focused on DMX devices and network protocols to support DMX communications.

+## Environment
+Developed in rust.

+Uses libusb (install libusbk).

+## License Notice

+This project, including source code and build artifacts, are licensed under GPL v3.0.

+It is okay to modify this program provided your modifications are easily available on the internet with the original license.

+You may use the binaries this program produces commercially as long as you provide a link to the sources that were used to create it (if unmodified, this repository).
+That link must be provided to anyone who uses your product.
+How it is done is up to you, but it must be easily accessible to anyone using your product.

+Finally, it is **NOT OK** to distribute this program (sources or binaries) without providing this license notice _and_ the GPLv3.0 notice!